xtrime-ru/TelegramApiServer/README.md

 1. Fill app_id and app_hash in `.env.docker` or `.env`.
 1. Start TelegramApiServer in cli:
     * docker:
-        1. Start container interactively: `docker-compose run --rm telegram-api-server`
+        1. Start container interactively: `docker compose run --rm api`
         2. If you need to start multiple sessions, create docker-compose.override.yml.
 Add additional containers there.
 Use unique ports and session names in command.
     * manual:
         1. `php server.php --session=session`